 - A reminder of the classes, work, or research you undertook with the faculty member (this could be a simple list of classes and grades but you might also include a copy of papers you wrote for the professor)

-- A pre-addressed envelope for each recommendation
+- Provide a pre-addressed envelope for each recommendation.

 Note: Professors are going to write letters based in part, on their experience with you as a student in class.
 If an experience was not entirely positive, be aware that a letter may include critical comments or include a discussion of that experience.
 If you have questions about this, be sure to discuss it with the professor when making the request

 WAIVE OR NOT WAIVE ISSUE: Many recommendation forms include a section that describes your rights to see the content of the recommendation should you be accepted into the program.
 You may either WAIVE that right (thereby allowing the content of the recommendation to remain unknown to you), or NOT WAIVE that right (thereby allowing you to read the recommendation when you arrive at graduate school).

 The choice to waive or not waive your right to see the recommendation is yours.
 The forms usually say that the letters are treated similarly in either case.
 It is possible, however, that the readers of these letters might think that your recommender gave a more honest appraisal of you if he or she knew you would not ultimately read it.
 If you want that to happen, you should WAIVE your right to see the letter.
 BE SURE TO CHECK WHICHEVER BOX YOU WANT TO AND THEN SIGN.